Elliotclyde/Edoras/readme.md

 - Need to have a classname matching their filename (excluding the extension)
 - Should (but don't need to) have a name in PascalCase

-Controller classes , however, the name of the controller class needs to match the filename (before the extension).
-It is also a good idea to use pascalcase as a convention for the controller name.

-Define public methods on the controller class.
-These will later be used to replace closures in routing.
+The controller's public methods can later be used to replace closures in routing.

 ### Controller Definition Example